 He attended the 217th Session of the FBI National Academy in 2004 and attended the 42nd Session of the Senior Management Institute for Police in 2009.
-He earned a bachelor of science degree in criminology from the University of North Carolina at Charlotte and a master's degree in criminology from East Carolina University.
+He earned a bachelor of science degree in criminology from the University of North Carolina at Charlotte and a master's degree in Criminal Justice from East Carolina University.

 Office of the Chief

 The Office of the Chief consists of the four

 Deputy Chiefs, who lead the Major Service Groups, the